2020 Indian Super League final

-The 2020 Indian Super League Cup final was the final match of the 2020 ISL Cup playoffs, the sixth playoffs season of the Indian Super League.
+The 2020 Indian Super League final was the final match of the 2020 Indian Super League playoffs, the sixth playoffs season of the Indian Super League.
 It was played between Chennayin FC and ATK, on 14 March 2020 at the Fatorda Stadium, Goa.
-It was played to determine the winner of the 2019–20 season of the Indian Super League.
+It was played to determine the champions of the 2019–20 Indian Super League.

 Owing to COVID-19 pandemic in India the final was played behind closed doors.

-Two times Cup Winners ATK won the final after beating Chennayin by 3–1.
+Two times Champions ATK won the final after beating Chennayin by 3–1.

 Background

 Prior to this cup final both the finalists ATK and Chennayin won the trophy twice (the maximum ever won by any Indian Super League side).
 ATK won in 2014 and 2016 both against Kerala Blasters whereas Chennayin won in 2015 against Goa (in the same stadium where the final match of this season was played) and in 2018 against Bengaluru FC.
 Also both the teams reached the final previously for twice, hence they were going to appear for their 3rd final which also meant that this final was going to decide the 3rd for either of these teams.